Chapter One Page 3

 The de Houtman brothers departed on a second voyage to the East Indies in 1598.
 During this voyage Cornelis was killed and Frederick was imprisoned for two years by the Sultan of Atjeh in northern Sumatra.
 Frederick made good use of his time in captivity by studying the local Malay language and making astronomical observations.

-In 1603, following his return to Holland, Frederick published his observations as an appendix to a Malay and Madagascan dictionary that he compiled – one of the most unlikely pieces of astronomical publishing in history.
+In 1603, following his return to Holland, Frederick published his observations as a 13-page appendix to a Malay and Madagascan dictionary that he had compiled, thereby providing a handy reference work for the traders and navigators who were to follow.
 In the Introduction he wrote: ‘Also added [are] the declination of several fixed stars which during the first voyage I have observed around the south pole; and during the second [voyage], in the island of Sumatra, improved upon with greater diligence, and increased in number.’

 De Houtman increased Keyser’s measured star positions to 303, although 107 of these were stars already known to Ptolemy, according to a study of the catalogue by the English astronomer Edward Ball Knobel.
 Nowhere did de Houtman give Keyser credit for his priority – in fact, relations between the two men seem to have broken down during their voyage together, despite their common interest in the sky.